NexulAcademy/csharp-cheatsheet/learn-with-us.md

 Learn more at https://www.nexulacademy.com/

-Upcoming 12 and 25 week bootcamps:
+We offer 12 and 25 week bootcamps.
+All training includes a year of extended support and job placement assistance in St. Louis, Missouri.

 Daytime tracks:
 -------------------------------

-Semesters are 12 weeks long with 4 weeks between the end of one semester and the start of another.
-There are 3 semesters per year.
-Full-time students can complete the program in one semester.
-Part-time students can complete the program in 2 semesters. part-time meets 2 days per week while full-time meets 4 days per week.
+Trimesters are 12 weeks long with 4 weeks between the end of one trimester and the start of another.
+There are 3 trimesters per year.
+Full-time students can complete the program in one trimester.
+Part-time students can complete the program in 2 trimesters. part-time meets 2 days per week while full-time meets 4 days per week.

 Daytime classes meet from 9 am to noon for structured class time. students have access to a mentor during all business hours 8:30 am to 5pm weekdays once they enroll and for up to a year after graduation.

 Start dates:
-Feb 24, 2020: Daytime winter semester begins
+Feb 24, 2020: Daytime winter trimester begins
-June 15, 2020: Daytime summer semester begins
+June 15, 2020: Daytime summer trimester begins
-October 12, 2020: Daytime fall semester begins
+October 12, 2020: Daytime fall trimester begins

 Evening tracks:
 -------------------------------